teknoboten/snake_client/README.md

 # author
-sneks! was written by serra boten as an assignment for the (lighthouse labs)[https://github.com/lighthouse-labs] web development bootcamp.
+sneks! was written by serra boten as an assignment for the [lighthouse labs](https://github.com/lighthouse-labs) web development bootcamp.

 # credit
-snek-multiplayer (the server) is a heavily modified version of (tania rascia's snek game)[https://github.com/taniarascia/snek].
+snek-multiplayer (the server) is a heavily modified version of [tania rascia's snek game](https://github.com/taniarascia/snek).